-Our story begins in 2020 with our founders Mark Geary and Andrew Ryland launching an online business from their two bedroom flat in Sale, Manchester with the belief that they could make not only premium natural skincare but they could also make a difference.
+Our story begins in 2020 with our founders Mark Geary and Andrew Ryland launching an online business, at the start of a global pandemic, from their two bedroom flat in Sale, Manchester with the belief that they could make not only premium natural skincare but they could also make a difference.
 Their intention was to create a range of skincare that was free from single-use plastic, made from cruelty-free natural ingredients and presented in no-fuss, recyclable packaging.
 The formulations would be their own and every ingredient would have a function, if it wasn't needed or didn't serve a purpose then it wouldn't be added.
 There would be no gimmicks, no false promises and full transparency so that the customer can invest in the brand with full faith.
 Welcome to Truly Artisan.
 Read more.

 Truly Artisan has the planet, nature, community, equality and empowerment at its core.
 It believes in the power of self-care and uses it's voice as a business to promote the causes that resonate with us from body positivity to testing on animals.